How to improve spelling skills

 Play with fridge magnets

-You can either go for child-friendly, colourful, alphabet magnets or magnetic poetry packs.
+You can either go for child-friendly, colorful, alphabet magnets or magnetic poetry packs.
 Decorate your fridge and spend five minutes a day playing around with the words.
 The more you manipulate language, the more conducive it is to building strong spelling skills.

 Turn closed captioning on